Our Dental Technology

 Diagnosing airway sleep disorders

 At Fraserview Dentist, we receive numerous referrals from nearby general dental clinics because of our CBCT machine and other advanced technology features at our office.
-We’re pleased to able to use this technology to offer you modern dental health care that will make your visit as productive and easy as possible.
+Your Fraser Street dentist is pleased to able to use this technology to offer you modern dental health care that will make your visit as productive and easy as possible.
 Please contact us today to learn more about the impressive technology we have available.